Texas Foster Family Association By-laws & Constitution

 SECTION 7

-2. To assist the development and growth of local Foster/Adoptive Parent/Kinship Provider Associations.
+B. To assist the development and growth of local Foster/Adoptive Parent/Kinship Caregiver Associations.

-5. To work closely with the Regional Agency Representatives of their region to foster better agency-foster parent relationships.
+E. To work closely with the Agency Representatives affiliated with their region to foster better agency-foster parent relationships.

-12. All Regional Foster Parent Representatives are required to be an individual member of the ASSOCIATION.
+H. All Regional Foster Parent Representatives are required to be a regular or activated individual member of the ASSOCIATION.

 SECTION 8